World Vitiligo Day: Influence of Winnie Harlow on vitiligo awareness

 Canadian fashion model Winnie Harlow—who has vitiligo herself—became the condition's most visible ambassador after her 2014 debut on America's Next Top Model put vitiligo in millions of U.S. living rooms.

 For years she kept her distance from patient-advocacy groups, but a 2025 media tour tied to the launch of her skincare line and the unveiling of her wax figure at Madame Tussauds (timed for 25 June, World Vitiligo Day) changed that stance.
 Her Instagram following of about 10 million and TikTok base (~875 000) amplified WVD messaging: a 26 June reel on self-acceptance topped 60 000 likes.
 A same-day appearance on NBC's Today show, where she addressed stigma and self-image, was syndicated across multiple U.S. outlets.

 Winnie's independent campaign lies outside VRF's official WVD-2025 audit but likely nudged total impressions beyond the 120–150 million corridor indicated above.
 While formal correlation analyses are pending, advocacy groups have credited her fashion-oriented messaging with normalising vitiligo imagery in mainstream beauty coverage.

-Upcoming Events.
-The 2026 World Vitiligo Day: From Stigma to Strength
+2026 World Vitiligo Day: From Stigma to Strength

 The 2026 World Vitiligo Day headquarters is scheduled for 25 June 2026 at the Postgraduate Institute of Medical Education and Research (PGIMER) in Chandigarh, India.
 Professor Davinder Parsad has been appointed President of the year.